 - The Sto-Helits go with the unsubtle "Non Timetis Messor": "Don't Fear The Reaper", also a Shout-Out to Blue Oyster Cult.
 See Real Life, below.

-- In Small Gods, the Quisition's unwritten motto is "Cuius testiculos habes, habeas cardia and cerebellum" - "When you have their balls (translated to "full attention") in your grip, their hearts and minds will follow".
+- In Small Gods, the Quisition's unwritten motto is "Cuius testiculos habes, habeas cardia et cerebellum" - "When you have their balls (translated to "full attention") in your grip, their hearts and minds will follow".

 - The Other Wiki has a collated list of Guilds, together with their mottos as cobbled together from various sources.
 Highlights include the Alchemists ("Omnis Qui Coruscat Est Or" - "All That Glitters Is Gold"), Conjurers ("Nunc Ille Est Magicus" - "Now That's Magic!", a Paul Daniels reference) and the Gamblers ("Excretus Ex Fortuna" - "Shit Out Of Luck").